Hypergeometric Hodge modules: Integral transforms of torus embeddings

 \subsection{Duality}

-For applications like the one presented in the next section, it will be useful to extend the computation of the Hodge filtration on $\cM_{\widetilde{A}}^0$ to the dual Hodge-module $\bD \cM_{\widetilde{A}}^0$.
-This is possible under the assumption made in the above main theorem (Theorem \ref{thm:HodgeGKZ}).
-More precisely, it follows from \cite{Walther1}, that under these assumptions, the $\cD_V$-module $\bD \cM_{\widetilde{A}}^0$ is still a GKZ-system.
+For applications like the one presented in the next section, it will be useful to extend the computation of the Hodge filtration on $\cM_{\widetilde{A}}^\beta$ to the dual Hodge module $\bD \cM_{\widetilde{A}}^\beta$.
+This is possible under the assumption made in the above main theorem (Theorem \ref{thm:HodgeGKZ}) plus the extra requirement that the semi-group ring $\dC[\dN \widetilde{A}]$ is Gorenstein.
+More precisely, it follows from \cite{Walther1}, that under these assumptions, the $\cD_V$-module $\bD \cM_{\widetilde{A}}^\beta$ is still a GKZ-system.
 Hence it is reasonable to expect that its Hodge filtration will also be the order filtration up to a suitable shift.